-- Preheat your oven to 180 degrees & line a baking pan (26 x 16) with baking paper.
+- Preheat the oven to 180 degrees & line a baking pan (26 x 16) with baking paper.

-- For the base: In a bowl, melt the milk chocolate and butter together, set aside.
+- In a small bowl, melt the milk chocolate and butter together.
+Set aside.

-- In a bigger bowl, using a mixer, mix the egg whites until they gain volume (roughly three minutes of mixing), set aside.
+- In a separate bowl, using an electric mixer on high speed, beat the egg whites until stiff.
+This takes roughly three minutes of mixing.
+Also set aside.

-- In a stand mixer, combine the egg yolks with sugar and then add the milk.
+- In a separate, large bowl, mix the egg yolks with sugar until the egg whites become lighter in colour.

-- Once this is combined, using a spatula, add the grounded walnuts and mix well.
+- Again, using a spatula, fold in the grounded walnuts and mix well.

-- Place the mixture in your baking tin and bake in the oven on 180 for 15 minutes.
+- Place the mixture a baking dish and bake in the oven on 180 for 15 minutes.
 You will know your base is ready if you poke a sharp knife through it and it comes out clean.

-- Once your base is done, take it out of the oven and leave it to the side to cool completely.
+- Once the base is done, remove from the oven and leave to cool completely.

-- For the chocolate filling: In the mean time, set up a double boiler.
+- In the mean time, set up a double boiler.

-- When your glass bowl has warmed up, add the egg yolks and stir them continually while adding the sugar.
+- When your glass bowl has warmed up, add the egg yolks and stir them continually with a whisk while adding the sugar.
 Do not stop stirring as you can end up with scrambled eggs.